 When you’re just starting your sewing journey, learning how to make a pair of pants may seem like a daunting task.
 But sewing pants doesn’t have to be complicated—in fact, making a pair of pants can be a great beginner’s project.

-In this entry, we’ll walk you through how to sew a pair of pants in just 8 simple steps.
+We’ll walk you through how to sew a pair of pants in just 8 simple steps.
 You’ll be working with the Easy Shorts PDF pattern from Wardrobe by Me.
 This pattern is free to download, and with it you’ll be able to make your own pattern pieces for a pair of comfortable pants with an elastic waistband.

 The guide below will walk you through the process of making your first pair of pants.
 You’ll start with drafting a pattern before cutting out the pattern pieces.
 Finally, we’ll guide you through the 8 simple steps to sewing the pieces together and making a finished pair of pants.